Skip to content

 // | Value of the stack register 0,

-// | which is the topmost value in the stack
+// | which is the topmost value on the stack

 // Value of the stack register 1,

-// And the return type `SliceInt`,
+// And the return type `SliceInt`, which is the following Struct:

 struct SliceInt { s: Slice; val: Int }

-Using all those re-arranged functions together we get:
+Using all those rearranged functions together, we get:

 asm(c self) extends fun asmStoreDict(self: Builder, c: Cell?): Builder { STDICT }